jaydavis359/MS1-Kazuo-Ishiguro/README.md

 ### This website is for :

 * Visitors to the website are looking for information about the author and access to his back catalogue.
-* Hosting this website allows a branch of communication with those interested in the authors work, and also an extra revenue stream, steming from visitors who come to the site specificlly looking to buy his books, but also from those seeking information but find simple purchase options alongside that information.
+* Hosting this website allows a branch of communication to those interested in the authors work, and also an extra revenue stream, steming from visitors who come to the site specificlly looking to buy his books, but also from those initially seeking information, but find simple purchase options alongside that information.

 ### User Stories